-2. ROLE
+1. ROLE

-The role of the Board is to focus on governance and stewardship of the business carried on by the Corporation and its subsidiaries as a whole.
+The role of the Board is to focus on governance and stewardship of the business carried on by the Corporation.
 The Board will review strategy, assign responsibility for achievement of that strategy, and monitor performance against those objectives.
-In fulfilling this role, the Board will regularly review the strategic plans developed by management so that they continue to be responsive to the changing business environment in which the Corporation and its subsidiaries operate.
+In fulfilling this role, the Board will regularly review the strategic plans developed by management so that they continue to be responsive to the changing business environment in which the Corporation operates.

-3. RESPONSIBILITIES
+2. RESPONSIBILITIES